rwxrob/notes/Fitness/GFNats race nutrition secret strategy.md

-I'm training my gut to use the excellent, reliable nutrition provided *only* by the official Suarez Gran Fondo National Series events.
-Since this
+I'm training my gut to use the same stuff available at pretty much any supported ride plus the very specific, excellent, and reliable nutrition provided *only* by the official Suarez Gran Fondo National Series events:

+-
+- Bananas
+- Rice crispy treats
+- Glucose/Fructose gels with maltodextrin

+So far I've had much better results with actual food than the performance stuff.

 ----
 *Funny reading this former plan now that I'm 100% focused on official GFNats with different goals.*